 But even in the midst of all this holiday hubbub, you can take control of your anxiety.
 With some practical strategies for managing the stress of this season, you may even end up enjoying this frenetic time of year.
 Look for these common holiday complaints in your life and use the tips below to find peace and joy in this year's holiday season:

-9.)
-I haven't accomplished anything this year!
-As the New Year nears, we begin to take stock of the past months and may feel down over unmet goals.
-Perhaps you didn't lose the weight or didn't get that promotion at work or the garage remains a mess or your files disorganized.
-It's great to set goals for yourself, but it's a reality that they are not always met within the timeframe we had hoped.
+It's great to set goals for yourself, but they are not always met within the timeframe we had hoped.
 Rather than feeling down about what you didn't do last year, take this time to re-evaluate.
 Why didn't these things get done?
 Are these goals still important to you?
 If so, what could you do differently in the New Year to meet them?
-Regroup and reenergize by focusing on the future, not ruminating on the past!
+Regroup and reenergize by focusing on the future, not ruminating on the past.

-10.)
-It's just too much.
+10. It's just too much.
 If you find that you just can't cope with your anxiety or sadness, be sure to get the help you need.
 The holidays can be a very difficult time.
 If you are feeling overwhelmed by your feelings, talk to your doctor or find a mental health professional.
 This is the time to make resolutions for the New Year and now is the perfect time to address any issues with anxiety or depression that have been plaguing you.
-If you need assistance finding a mental health provider, talk to your doctor, look at the find-a-therapist section on this website or go to www.academyofct.org, www.adaa.org or www.abct.org for help.
+If you need assistance finding a mental health provider, talk to your doctor, start by looking at the find-a-therapist section on this website.

 Best wishes for a peaceful and joyous holiday season and a calm and happy New Year!